NOTICE: AllStar and Echolink are now available on the 2m Repeater thanks to Mike Zolna!

 Regular monthly meeting:

-Our regular monthly agenda will include the following topics (short version of previously agenda emailed by the club secretary)
+Our regular monthly agenda may include the following topics:

 5. CRC membership drive